icpmoles/ASB/docs/Dynamical_Model.typ

 (from left to right)

 We start with the DC motor attached to the support.
-Attached to this motor we have the inertia of the rotor and the inertia of the tachometer (n.b: it's connected to the motor axle but not connected to the acquisition board, we can't access it).
+Attached to this motor we have the inertia of the rotor and the inertia of the tachometer (n.b: it's connected to the motor shaft but not connected to the acquisition board, we can't access it).

-The motor axle is then connected to a set of gears in torque multiplying configuration (r = 70) that end at the load axle.
+The motor shaft is then connected to a set of gears in torque multiplying configuration (r = 70) that end at the load shaft.

-On the load axle we have our load and the quadrature encoder (no inertia reported on it from the manufacturer).
+On the load shaft we have our load and the quadrature encoder (no inertia reported on it from the manufacturer).

 == Dynamical Model